MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-sitelist.md

 |**\<open-in\>Configurable\</open-in\>** | Allows the site to participate in IE mode engine determination.
 To learn more, see [Learn about Configurable sites in IE mode](edge-learnmore-configurable-sites-ie-mode.md).  |

 >[!NOTE]
 > The attribute app=**"true"** is only recognized when associated to _'open-in' IE11_.
-Adding it to the other 'open-in' elements won't change browser behavior.
+Adding it to the other 'open-in' elements won't change browser behavior.   -->

+## Configuration strategy

+Step 1 – Get the site list – if you don’t have one use Site Discovery Step-by-Step Step 2 – Neutral sites + sticky mode
+        Use more examples and explain sticky mode better Step 3 – If that doesn’t cover your needs, then use Cookie sharing

 ## Configure neutral sites